AWB Limited: Oil for food scandal

 The scandal resulted in international condemnation and litigation.
 On 11 July 2006, North American farmers claimed $1 billion in damages from AWB at Washington DC, alleging the Australian wheat exporter used bribery and other corrupt activities to corner grain markets.
 The growers claimed that AWB used the same techniques to secure grain sales in other markets in Asia and other countries in the Middle East.
 The lawsuit was dismissed in March 2007.

 In August 2009, the Australian Federal Police dropped their investigation into any criminal actions undertaken by AWB and others in this matter.
 This decision came after Paul Hastings QC declared the prospect of convictions was limited and "not in the public interest".
 The Australian Securities & Investments Commission then proceeded with several civil cases against six former directors and officers of AWB.
-Two have been against Andrew Lindberg, AWB's former head.
-Both are still in progress.
-Another civil case was brought by shareholders of AWB, and was settled out of court for $39.5 million in February 2010.
+AWB's former managing director Andrew Lindberg and former chief financial officer Paul Ingleby were ultimately fined and banned from managing a company for one year.
+Former chairman Trevor Flugge was also fined, and banned from managing a company for five years.
+A civil suit brought by shareholders of AWB was settled out of court for $39.5 million in February 2010.

 Australia's government has distanced itself from the payments to Saddam Hussein's regime, given Australia's contribution to military action against Hussein in the 2003 invasion of Iraq.
 Andrew Lindberg resigned as managing director on 9 February 2006 and from the board of directors on 22 February 2006 under intense public and media pressure.